 With its colorful street life, intriguing colonial history, and tons of museums, Cartagena is fun for the whole family.
 The cobbled streets of the Walled City echo with the memories of conquistadores, as well as the calls of palenqueras (Afro-Caribbean women selling fruits).
 Here are some ideas that will guarantee a happy family holiday in Cartagena.

-Cartagena is as legendary for its superb hotels as it is for its bougainvillea-draped colonial buildings.
-There’s a wealth of family-friendly lodgings from which to choose, from beachfront resorts to intimate boutique hotels in the heart of the historic quarter.
+Cartagena is as legendary for its superb hotels as it is for its bougainvillea-draped buildings.
+There's a wealth of family-friendly lodgings from which to choose, from beachfront resorts to intimate boutique hotels in the heart of the historic quarter.

 Cartagena is a popular Colombian travel destination, boasting one of the country's liveliest dining scenes.
 Here you'll find seafood restaurants aplenty, plus many fine eateries serving cuisine from around the world.
 There's something for every member of the family in Cartagena—here are some favorites.